cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 # C509 Certificate {#certificate}

 This section specifies the content and encoding for C509 certificates, with the overall objective to produce a very compact representation supporting large parts of {{RFC5280}}, and everything in {{RFC7925}}, {{IEEE-802.1AR}}, RPKI {{RFC6487}}, GSMA eUICC {{GSMA-eUICC}}, and CAB Baseline {{CAB-TLS}} {{CAB-Code}}.
-In the CBOR encoding, static fields are elided, elliptic curve points and time values are compressed, OID are replaced with short integers, and redundant encoding is removed.
+In the CBOR encoding, static fields are elided, elliptic curve points and time values are compressed, OID are replaced with short integers or complemented with CBOR OID and PEN encodings {{RFC9090}}, and redundant encoding is removed.
 Combining these different components reduces the certificate size significantly, which is not possible with general purpose compression algorithms, see {{fig-size-TLS}}.

 The C509 certificate can be either a CBOR re-encoding of a DER encoded X.509 certificate, in which case the signature is calculated on the DER encoded ASN.1 data in the X.509 certificate, or a natively signed C509 certificate, in which case the signature is calculated directly on the CBOR encoded data.
 In both cases the certificate content is adhering to the restrictions given by {{RFC5280}}.
 The re-encoding is known to work with DER encoded certificates but might work with other canonical encodings.
 The re-encoding does not work for BER encoded certificates.